What To Do On Sunshine Coast [2024 Update]

 Mooloolaba is the place to find the freshest seafood in town.
 Definitely try Parkyn Parade Mooloolaba for the catch of the day, fresh prawns, oysters and champagne.
 The Mooloolaba Seafood Cruise is also a must-do dining experience, with fresh seafood served overlooking the expansive waters and salty breeze.

 If you prefer to be more laid back, grab a blanket and head to the Sunshine Coast’s stunning lookouts.
 Point Cartwright Lighthouse, Mary Cairncross Scenic Reserve, Alexandra Headlands hill, or the Glass House Mountains are all great options, and some even have picnic tables ready and waiting.
-If you couldn’t be bothered to do it yourself, book a luxury picnic to be collected or dropped off.
+If you can’t be bothered to do it yourself, book a luxury picnic to be collected or dropped off.

 If you’re looking for a more authentic vibe, get a taste of the bush tucker experience and try out traditional kangaroo and emu, as well as local greens, fruits and jams.